-Eighty-four percent of organizations anticipate a shortfall of leaders in the next five years, according to a State of Leadership Development report by Brandon Hall.
-And a nearly equal number (83%) say that it’s important to develop leaders at all levels.
 Yet here’s the thing.
 Only 5% have actually implemented leadership development at all levels.
 In fact, the biggest chunk of money spent on leadership development goes toward senior leaders and executives, instead of to those who need it most – first time, frontline leaders.
 All too often these new leaders are put in a “sink or swim” situation, thrown into the deep end of leading a team and left to figure out for themselves how to stay afloat.

 This is both unfair to the new leader and detrimental to the organization.

 Most people are promoted into their first leadership role as a result of their high performance as an individual contributor and/or because of their technical skills.
-Yet what helped them succeed as an individual, will not necessarily contribute to their success as a people leader – where the challenges and responsibilities require a different set of skills.
-Without some sort of development opportunity early on in their transition from individual performer to leader, new leaders may simply mimic the behaviors of a leader they’ve had in the past, and not necessarily a good one.
+Yet what helped them succeed as an individual will not necessarily contribute to their success as a people leader – where the challenges and responsibilities require a different set of skills.
+Without some sort of leadership development early on in their transition from individual performer to leader, new leaders may simply mimic the behaviors of a leader they’ve had in the past, and not necessarily a good one.
 And those behaviors, once ingrained, are difficult to change.

-- Ethics and integrity
+Ethics and integrity

-- Drives for results/motivation to succeed
+Drives for results/motivation to succeed

-- Develops effective teams
+Develops effective teams

-- Maintains relationships with internal stakeholders
+Maintains relationships with internal stakeholders

 New leader training needs to be a key component of every organization’s learning and development plan.
 And it should not be just a one-day event around policies, performance reviews and disciplinary actions.
 It needs to be structured in a way that gives participants time to apply their learning, receive feedback, and get the ongoing support necessary (mentoring, coaching) to grow into the next line of senior leaders and executives.